 - Minor or self-limiting side effects are not bases

 for exclusion from this class”

-That said, “caution is advised during use of barbiturates, bensodiazepines, and other sedative drugs,” because valerian may increase their effects.
+- “Caution is advised during use of barbiturates, bensodiazepines, and other sedative drugs,” because valerian may increase their effects.
+(20)

-In addition, for a small percentage of the population, valerian root has a stimulating effect rather than a calming one.
-Herbalists generally do not recommend valerian root in those cases.
+- Also, for a small percentage of the population, valerian root has a stimulating effect rather than a calming one.
+According to renowned herbalist Rosemary Gladstar: